kosmatov/sidekiq-benchmark/README.md

 When you use [Sidekiq::Testing](https://github.com/mperham/sidekiq/wiki/Testing) you must load `sidekiq-benchmark/testing` to stop saving benchmark data to redis.
-Just add next code in your test or spec helper:
+Just add next code to your test or spec helper:

 ```ruby
 require 'sidekiq-benchmark/testing'